Yes, patients using PrEP (pre-exposure prophylaxis) should be tested every three months for HIV.

 PrEP vs. PEP

 If you have been exposed to HIV, it’s important to begin treatment as soon as possible.
-If you see a healthcare provider within 72 hours of exposure, you may be able to use a different treatment option called PEP (post-exposure prophylaxis), which involves taking a different medication for a month, that will greatly reduce the liklihood of you developing HIV.
+If you see a healthcare provider within 72 hours of exposure, you may be able to use a different treatment option called PEP (post-exposure prophylaxis), which involves taking a different medication for a month, that will greatly reduce the likelihood of you developing HIV.

 When used correctly, PrEP is up to 99% effective at reducing the risk of contracting HIV.
 You can further lower your risk of becoming infected with HIV by combining PrEP with the use of condoms and practicing other safer sex methods.